craftingcity/The-Known-World/Dwarven Kingdom Actstow.md

 ---

 # Holding Tags
-Prosperity:
+Prosperity: Rich
 Population:
 Defenses:
 Other Tags:

 # Description

 The Dwarven Kingdom to the north of [[Coalition City]] in the [[Actstow Hills]].

-Actstow is a thin but deep dwarven kingdom, its founders dug so deep that they
+Actstow is a thin but deep dwarven kingdom.
+They are rich in metal and gems.

 Actstow has a strong trade and defense relationship with [[The Kingdom of Prosper]].

 Actstow has a mild trade relationship and a honored peace with [[The Church of the White Flame]].

+Actstow has a strong trade and defense relationship with [[Deepburrow]], and has a tactical incentive for its survival and defense.

 ## Physicality of the Holding

 ## Population Distribution
-Nearly all hill dwarves
+Nearly all hill dwarves.

 ## Defenses

 ## Notable Locations
-Including both locations in the holding and around it, such as "the cave three miles southwest" or "Jimmy's potion shop in the Foire District"...
+Actstow is so deep that it harbors one of the few stable entrances to the underdark.